ohharsen/cse110-w21-group34/admin/meetings/030721-Sprint-3-Review.md

 ### Statistics
 - Contributors: **Joshua Narezo, Michael Khanzadeh, Vedparkash Singh**

 As our team transitioned from Sprint 2, a majority of our MVP's front-end was already complete.
-However, our statistics pane was still a blank slate, yet to be populated with important user data.
+However, our statistics pane was still a blank slate, needing to be populated with important user data.
 For this sprint, Joshua, Michael K., and Vedparkash continued their collective effort to extract information from our back-end and display it on our app's interface.

-Main points:
-- phases of stats development (back-end localStorage/data retrieval, front-end display population and graphical appearances)
+Each of the members cross-pollinated their efforts between each other, but most importantly focused on a unique component for the stats pane.

+Michael K. was able to develop several functions in JS to calculate user statistics (ie. total time spent focusing and average distractions per pomo).
+Other functions simply retrieved from localStorage (such as Amy's implementation of the pomo counter) and even the timer's text display itself.
+The toughest of these functions were those that formatted the graphical chart in which Michael prepared formulas for axis scaling and other modifications for visual cleanliness.

+In congruence to implementations, Joshua led a series of Figma designs for the team to collaborate from scratch and simplify their vision.
+Joshua's planning allowed everyone to clarify important key aspects such as the graph's axes, behavior, organization, and more prior to their programming.
+In addition, Joshua then experimented with functions in pixel scaling to find solutions that would make the UI scaling more consistent across different resolution monitors.

+As these functions were completed incrementally, Vedparkash connected the group's JS files to our team's HTML.
+In addition to setting up the back-end for extraction, Ved returned to the front-end to finalize any remaining animations and visual components from Week 8 of our sprint.
+Due to the scope of the statistics pane, Vedparkash then delved into Cypress testing to expand the team's coverage over all of their technical implementations.

 - *Snapshot of dynamic stats pane w/ graphical interface*